neomannskar/cortex/README.md

-# note
+# cortex
-Interface for handling notation in a terminal environment.
+Interface for handling notation, files, directories and much more in a console environment.